 - system upgrade from a non-GISO (image that does not support GISO) to GISO image: If a system is running a version1 with an image that does not support GISO, the system cannot be upgraded directly to version2 of an image that supports GISO.
 Instead, the version1 must be upgraded to version2 mini ISO, and then to version2 GISO. - system upgrade in a release from version1 GISO to version2 GISO: If both the GISO images have the same base version but different labels, install add and install activate commands does not support same version of two images.
-Instead, using install update command installs only the delta RPMs.
-System reload is based on restart type of the delta RPMs.

-- system upgrade across releases from version1 GISO to version2 GISO: Both the GISO images have different base versions.
+Instead, using install source command installs only the delta RPMs.
+System reload is based on restart type of the delta RPMs. - Using install replace command performs a system reload, irrespective of the difference between ISO and the existing version. - system upgrade across releases from version1 GISO to version2 GISO: Both the GISO images have different base versions.
 Use install add and install activate commands, or install replace command to perform the system upgrade.
 The router reloads after the upgrade with the version2 GISO image. - Step 2 Run the show install repository all command in System Admin mode to view the RPMs and base ISO for host, system admin and XR.